Ramadan at UWE Bristol

-Our Faith and Spirituality Team can advise students on how best to manage their religious commitments during this period.
-Students can also contact Student Support Advisers for advice on any matter that may affect their studies or assessment.
+You can contact Student Support Advisers for advice on any matter that may affect your studies or assessment.

-Any student with health concerns should consult their General Practitioner before fasting.
+If you have health concerns, please consult your General Practitioner before fasting.
 Some of the following advice may be helpful:

 - Plan your schedule and meals in advance.